paskaljay/security-portfolio/projects/juice-shop/dom-xss-product-review.md

 tracking system checks for a specific string.
 This is a useful reminder that CTF-style completion checks and real-world vulnerability validation aren't always the same thing.

+## Root Cause: The Actual Vulnerable Code (Find It / Fix It Challenge)

+After exploiting this blind (without seeing the code), Juice Shop's Find It / Fix It challenge revealed the actual vulnerable line:

+​```javascript
+this.searchValue = this.sanitizer.bypassSecurityTrustHtml(queryParam)
+​```

+Angular (the framework this app is built with) automatically sanitizes user input by default before rendering it — a strong built-in protection against XSS. `bypassSecurityTrustHtml()` is a special Angular function that explicitly disables this protection for a given value, telling the framework to trust and render it as raw HTML without sanitization.
+Here, it was applied directly to `queryParam`, raw user input taken straight from the URL's search query string, never validated or sanitized first.

+## The Fix

+​```javascript
+this.searchValue = queryParam
+​```

+The fix simply removes the `bypassSecurityTrustHtml()` call entirely, assigning the raw query parameter directly.
+This allows Angular's default sanitization to apply normally, meaning any injected HTML or JavaScript in the search query gets safely escaped and rendered as plain text rather than executed.

+## What This Added To My Understanding
+This was a genuinely valuable root-cause discovery: I had already exploited this vulnerability without knowing why it existed, assuming it was simply a case of missing sanitization.
+Seeing the actual code revealed something more specific and honestly more common in real-world applications a developer *explicitly* disabling a modern framework's default XSS protection, likely for a legitimate seeming reason (perhaps wanting to allow some HTML formatting in search results) without properly scoping or validating that decision.
+This reinforced an important lesson: frameworks like Angular and React are often naturally resistant to XSS by default, and most real-world XSS in these frameworks comes from developers deliberately opting out of that protection, not from the framework itself failing.